-The cross sections for the coherent impact ionization by the first and second beam with $\Delta L = \delta L = 0.05$ $\mu m$ are shown in fig. \ref{figure5} by the solid and dash-dot curves, respectively.
-The figure also displays the cross section for the tunnel/over-barrier ionization, which is about the same for both beams, and the cross section (\ref{e7}) for ionization by individual electrons.

-The results displayed in figs. \ref{figure3} and \ref{figure5} demonstrate that the coherent impact ionization can be an efficient mechanism when the condition i) or ii) is fulfilled.

-Our analysis shows that the coherent impact and tunnel ionization mechanisms are very sensitive to the beam parameters (see also fig. \ref{figure3}).
-However, while the former is especially sensitive to the longitudinal profile of the beam (which determines the energy distribution of the equivalent photons), the latter very strongly depends on its transverse profile and the quantity $N_t / L$ (both influence the beam field strength $F$ to which the tunnelling ionization rate $\sim \frac{F_a}{F} \exp(-2 F_a / 3 F) $, where $F_a \sim 10^9$ V/cm is the characteristic atomic field, is extremely sensitive).
+Our analysis shows that the coherent impact ionization is very sensitive to the beam parameters (see for an illustration fig. \ref{figure3}) and that the same is true also for the tunnel ionization.
+However, while the coherent impact ionization is especially sensitive to the longitudinal profile of the beam (which determines the energy distribution of the equivalent photons), the tunnelling very strongly depends on its transverse profile and the quantity $N_t / L$ (both influence the beam field strength $F$ to which the tunnelling ionization rate $\sim \frac{F_a}{F} \exp(-2 F_a / 3 F) $, where $F_a \sim 10^9$ V/cm is the characteristic atomic field, is extremely sensitive).

 {\bf Target size and screening effects. } The growth of the impact cross section(s) with the collision energy will eventually be limited either by the transverse size of the target (we assume that it is much larger than the beam radius $a_0$) and/or by the target density effect, in which atoms closer to the projectile trajectory shield the projectile field for atoms farther away.
 Both these effects were omitted in our consideration which is justified when the transverse size of the gas target greatly exceeds the adiabatic collision radius $R_0$ and the target density is sufficiently low (see e.g. \cite{jack}, \cite{LL-8}).
-At the impact energies, considered in figs \ref{figure3} and \ref{figure5}, $ R_0 \lesssim 1 $ mm.
+At the impact energies, considered in figs \ref{figure3} and \ref{figure4}, $ R_0 \lesssim 1 $ mm.
 Thus, the target size effect will be unimportant if $d_{\rm tr} \gtrsim 5$ mm, and, as our estimates show, even at $100 $ GeV the cross sections will still be unaffected by the density effect, if the helium density $\lesssim 10^{13}$ cm$^{-3}$.

 {\bf Ionization by secondary particles. } The atoms can also be ionized by the electrons, emitted due to the interaction with the beam, and by the bremsstrahlung radiation.
 However, our estimates show that the former can be neglected for helium densities $\lesssim 10^{17}$ cm$^{-3}$, whereas the latter is negligible for any possible helium density.